Fees and funding

 - Nursing (adult, child, mental health, learning disability, joint nursing/social work)

-Further details regarding the bursary can be found here.
+Further details regarding the bursary can be found on the NHS Learning Support Fund webpage.

 Financial support at Salford